Priyanshu-SR/medHearts/README.md

 # medhearts
 This is machine learning web app which predicts the hypertension level in the patients.
-It is trained on the RandomForestClassifier after being checked on the mmultiple models.
+It is trained on the RandomForestClassifier after being checked on the multiple models.

 | Model  | Score |
 | ------------- | -------------